-- 1. (1) The Bachelor of Laws degree may be conferred on the completion of any of the following courses: - (a) a combined course leading to the award of the degrees of Bachelor of Jurisprudence and Bachelor of Laws; - (b) a combined course leading to the award of the degrees of Bachelor of Commerce and Bachelor of Laws; - (c) a combined course leading to the award of the degrees of Bachelor of Economics and Bachelor of Laws; - (d) a combined course leading to the award of the degrees of Bachelor of Arts and Bachelor of Laws; - (e) a combined course leading to the award of the degrees of Bachelor of Science and Bachelor of Laws; - (f) a combined course leading to the award of the degrees of Bachelor of Social Work and Bachelor of Laws; - (g) a combined course leading to the award of the degrees of Bachelor of Social Science and Bachelor of Laws; - (h) a course leading to the award of the degree of Bachelor of Laws. - (i) a combined course leading to the award of the degrees of Bachelor of Engineering (Civil) and Bachelor of Laws. - (2) The courses set out in paragraphs (a), (b), (c), (d), (e), (f) and (g) of subrule (1) hereof are referred to in these rules as 'combined courses', and shall be courses of full-time study of not less than five years' duration. - 3) The course leading to the award of the degree of Bachelor of Laws (otherwise than as part of a combined course) shall - A candidate in a combined course who desires to enrol in an Arts, Social Science, Commerce or Science degree with Honours must satisfy the requirements of the appropriate.
+- 1. (1) The Bachelor of Laws degree may be conferred on the completion of any of the following courses: - (a) a combined course leading to the award of the degrees of Bachelor of Jurisprudence and Bachelor of Laws; - (b) a combined course leading to the award of the degrees of Bachelor of Commerce and Bachelor of Laws; - (c) a combined course leading to the award of the degrees of Bachelor of Economics and Bachelor of Laws; - (d) a combined course leading to the award of the degrees of Bachelor of Arts and Bachelor of Laws; - (e) a combined course leading to the award of the degrees of Bachelor of Arts (Asian Studies) and Bachelor of Laws - (f) a combined course leading to the award of the degrees of Bachelor of Science and Bachelor of Laws; - (g) a combined course leading to the award of the degrees of Bachelor of Social Work and Bachelor of Laws; - (h) a combined course leading to the award of the degrees of Bachelor of Social Science and Bachelor of Laws; - (i) a course leading to the award of the degree of Bachelor of Laws. - (j) a combined course leading to the award of the degrees of Bachelor of Engineering (Civil) and Bachelor of Laws. - (2) The courses set out in paragraphs (a), (b), (c), (d), (e), (f) and (g) of subrule (1) hereof are referred to in these rules as 'combined courses', and shall be courses of full-time study of not less than five years' duration. - A candidate in a combined course who desires to enrol in an Arts, Social Science, Commerce or Science degree with Honours must satisfy the requirements of the appropriate.
 Faculty and will not be able to complete the combined course in five years.